 When applied effectively, Product hotspots allow users to find more product information without opening a new window.
 This improves the user experience and, even though the clickthrough rate will be lower compared to using Link hotspot, the users that click on the link (CTA button) to your site are more likely to convert.

-This is the only hotspot type that is not clickable.
+This hotspot is not clickable.
 It simply displays an image on top of the page.
 To make the image clickable you can add an interactive hotspot on top of it.
 Click here to learn more about adding images to your online publications.